 DDR4 memory has been the main type of RAM used in several generations of PCs and laptops for years now, but its successor is quickly taking over.
-DDR5 memory made its debut on Intel’s Alder Lake processors and will be found in the AMD Ryzen 7000-series processors, but that begs the question: Is DDR5 worth the upgrade?
+DDR5 memory made its debut on Intel’s Alder Lake processors and is also available for AMD Ryzen 7000-series processors, but that begs the question: Is DDR5 worth the upgrade?

-DDR5 RAM pricing has come down quite a bit since its introduction in 2021.
+DDR5 RAM pricing has seen a massive reduction since its introduction in 2021.
 Then, you were looking at over $1,000 for 16GB.
-Today, most sell for around $6 per gigabyte, which means you can grab 16GB of DDR5
+Today, most sell for around $3 per gigabyte, which means you can grab 16GB of DDR5

 If you want greater speed and better timings when stacked against the best DDR4